IIH UK Research

 IIH UK funds, supports and promotes research that is informed by the priorities of people with IIH and health care professionals.
 IIH UK facilitates research into IIH, its treatments and possible cures.

 IIH UK not only works with internationally renowned teams of researchers but also carries out and disseminates its own research projects working with our membership.
-IIH UK has 3 research representatives Amanda Denton, Dr Krystal Kirkby and Nisha Raval (Click here for profiles)
+IIH UK has 3 research representatives Amanda Denton, Dr Krystal Kirkby and Nisha Sedani (Click here for profiles)

 Recent projects are detailed in descending date order below: